jina-ai/finetuner/docs/_templates/template_ft_in_action.md

 ## Choosing the model
 Always show the available models in your guide.
 Then mention which model will be used in your fine-tuning task.
-Feel free to add a `See Also` {admonition} for supplementary info on the model.
+Feel free to add a `See Also` {admonition} for supplementary info on the model, perhaps a relevant paper or site.

 Example: